SNair-23/photo-aid/README.md

 # Photo-aid
-A deep-learning based application that recommends changes to portraits based off of the factors of blur, occlusion, make up, illumination, expression, and pose.
+A ongoing deep-learning based application that aims to recommend changes to portraits based off of the factors of blur, occlusion, make up, illumination, expression, and pose.
 Ideal for headshot photography.
-Instructions below are written for use with Google Colab for running models using their pre-existing libraries of Tensorflow, Keras, Matplotlib, Numpy, and OpenCV.
+Instructions below are written for best use with Google Colab for running models using their pre-existing libraries of Tensorflow, Keras, Matplotlib, Numpy, and OpenCV.

 # Prerequisites
 - Linux OS